grafana/agent/docs/rfcs/0007-flow-modules.md

 ### Allow loading a module from a string

 Modules will not care about the source of a string.
-In the case of a `module.single` the module will take in one string of valid river configuration.
-In the case of `module.multiple` the module will take in a `map(string)` where the key uniquely denotes the module.
+In the case of a `module.string` the module will take in one string of valid river configuration.

 ### Allow modules to load other modules